mozilla/Bugzilla-ETL/tests/resources/mySQL/README.md

+Mozilla's Bugzilla instance stores time in local DST-adjusted Pacific Time.
-If you plan to run tests, you must install the timezone database:
+The ETL script converts all times to GMT for ease of comparison.
+If you plan to run tests or generate your own ES instance from a MySQL database you will need to install the timezone database to perform this conversion.

 Windows